nhshofficial/astromag/readme.txt

 = How to work on Footer Widgets ? =
 Just click on Appearance -> Customize -> Widget

+= Any documentation available for Astromag ? =
+Of course!
+Full documentation including demo available here at https://docs.devglitch.com/category/astromag/

 == Changelog ==